cs4110/2018fa-web/src/syllabus.md

   - Create an account with your `netid@cornell.edu` email address.
 You should already have access.
   - You're responsible for knowing everything that we post as notes there.
 Ignore announcements at your own risk.
 - Homework and grading happens on [CMS][].
-- There will be TK one-week homework assignments.
+- There will be 9 one-week homework assignments.
   - You can work in pairs on homework if you like, in which case you'll write one submission together.
   - The deadline is always Wednesday night at 11:59pm.
-  - TK slip days / dropped scores
+  - You have three slip days you may allocate throughout the semester.
+  - Your lowest homework score is dropped.
 - There will be two in-class prelims and a final exam.
 - The homework and exams may feel different from other classes.
   - Expect the homework to make you try things we haven't done in class.
 Expect to get stuck and to ask for help.
 Exams will be less expansive but will still require original thought.